At Hays Cauley, P.C. We are here to help you overcome problems related to credit reporting, identity theft, and debt.

 Legal Remedies for Fraudulent Credit Reporting

 Once you’ve identified fraudulent information, you have the right to dispute it with the credit reporting agencies.
 They are required to investigate your claim, typically within 30 days.
-If the agency fails to correct the error, or if the fraudulent entry continues to harm your financial standing, it may be time to seek legal assistance.
+If the agency fails to correct the error, or if the fraudulent account continues to be reported on your credit report, it is time to seek legal assistance.

 Why Legal Assistance Is Crucial